 • the rapid perishability of the roots once harvested (must be used within 48 hours, preferably 24) and

 • its bulky and irregular shape.

 Coupled with the wide scattering of smallholder farmers, these factors together contribute to the combined barriers of high transportation costs and challenging logistics, in effect making the crop uneconomic for commercial exploitation.
-DADTCO’s innovation overcomes these 3 barriers by reducing the water content of the roots within 24 hours after harvesting after which the product is bagged and ready for transport.
+DADTCO’s innovation overcomes these three barriers by reducing the water content of the roots within 24 hours after harvesting after which the product is bagged and ready for transport.

-- An Autonomous Mobile Processing Unit or AMPU.
+- Autonomous Mobile Processing Unit or AMPU.
 The AMPU processes cassava roots into a type of paste/slurry and releases 98% of the starch granules into released starch.

-- A Mobile Refinery Unit or MRU.
+- Mobile Refinery Unit or MRU.
 The MRU takes out 70% of the fibers in the cake/slurry.